RWS-NL/fis-crawler/README.md

 scrapy crawl euris
 ```

-Scrapy will store processed output in the configured export directory (default: `fis-export`) if pipelines are enabled.
+Scrapy will store processed output in the configured export directory (default: `fis-export` and `euris-export` for euris) .

 To reduce excessive logging and only show informational messages and above, add the `-L INFO` option: